mianguyen/Emotional-Support-Conversation/README.md

 # Train\Eval\Generate

 We integrate codes for training, evaluating, generating, interacting in ONE file.
-SO JUST CHANGE THE PARAMETERS!
+So ** just change the parameters ** for training, evaluating...

 <details>
 <summary>parameters for training (click to show code)</summary>